blueyi/Download_bcz/README.md

 http://baicizhan.qiniucdn.com/word_tv/real_egyptian.mp4
 Mr.	Mr. Smith is a stylish man.	/cropped_images/14035_20130608_03_18_32_655.jpg
 ```
-Just run command `Download1.1.exe test.txt`, everything will work well(only supported in version 1.1).
+Just run command `Download1.1.exe test.txt`, everything will work well(only supported after version 1.1).

+9.If you don't like the Download.exe to rename your file, just pass the arrgument `-n`, eg:`Download.exe -nS file.exe`, only supported after version 1.2.

 ## Feature
 * **Store file to the directory named of their text file name**